kailash-manasarovar/statement/docs/timeline/2023/november.md

 ![Ana transformer](../../content/images/ana-transformer.png)

-- This character remained in search results for a few months.
+- This character remains in search results for a few months.
 - Paqui Fornet insists I attend one of Ana's concerts which is taking place in the conservatory room 5 one evening.
 - I go along.
 - Ana Girbes has her elementary class playing *The Adams Family* on various percussion instruments.